cyanide0081/rffmpeg/README.md

 <br>

-**NOTE:** I made this tool with the intention of it being safe, versatile and easy to use so it could fit more than just one very specific use case, therefore, if you have any suggestions or ideas for improving it, feel free to reach out or contribute if you want :)
+**NOTE:** I made this tool with the intention of it being intuitive, versatile and robust (error handling-wise) so it could fit more than just one very specific use case, therefore, if you have any suggestions or ideas for improving it, feel free to reach out or contribute if you want :)

 <br>